dkazanc/ToMoBAR/docs/source/howto/installation.rst

 Matlab
 ======
-Matlab part of ToMoBAR is not currently maintained and will be deprecated in future releases.
-The code and Demos we provide have been tested with Matlab 2018 and ASTRA-Toolbox version v1.8.3.
+.. warning:: Matlab's part of ToMoBAR is not currently maintained and will be deprecated in future releases.
+The code and demos were tested with Matlab 2018 and ASTRA-Toolbox version v1.8.3.